Bernard Madoff Ponzi scheme

 How Bernie Madoff’s Ponzi Scheme Worked

-Fake Statements in Bernard Madoff Ponzi scheme
+False Statements Regarding the Bernard Madoff Ponzi Scheme

-Cash Withdrawals in Bernard Madoff Ponzi scheme
+Cash Outtakes from the Bernard Madoff Ponzi Scheme

-Bernard Madoff’s Ponzi scheme was a massive fraud.
-It resulted in the loss of billions of dollars for thousands of people.
-The scheme relied on cash withdrawals from investors to pay out returns to earlier investors.
-It creates the illusion of a successful investment.
-Madoff would use cash withdrawals from one group of investors to pay returns to another group of investors.
-It is creating a cycle of cash flowing through the scheme.
+The Ponzi scheme ran by Bernard Madoff was a huge scam.
+Thousands of people lost billions of dollars as a result.
+Returns to previous investors were paid out by the scheme through cash withdrawals from investors.
+It gives the impression of a profitable investment.
+Cash withdrawals from one group of investors would be used by Madoff to pay returns to another group of investors.
+It is making a pattern of money coursing through the plan.

-Unsustainable Model
+Unsustainable Model Madoff founded Bernard

 Why Bernie Madoff’s Ponzi Scheme an Insider Trading Scandal?

-Unregulated Trading
+Unregulated Exchanging

 Insider Information